 Glucose (C6H12O6) is an organic macromolecule that is essential for the metabolism of essentially all eukaryotic organisms.
-Glucose is a monosaccharide (simple sugar) and is the most abundant of carbohydrates.
-Glucose is normally stored in the body in the form starch or glycogen.
+Glucose is a monosaccharide (simple sugar) and is the most abundant carbohydrate.
+Glucose is normally stored in the body in the form of starch or glycogen.
 Glucose provides the raw materials needed for cellular respiration and the production of ATP.

 1.0079(12)+12.0107(6)+15.9994(6) = 180.16 g/mol